elzaelkhoury/Data_Cleaning_Excel/README.md

 ## Files in This Repository
 - `Cleaned Data.xlsx` — An Excel file with the raw data sheet and final cleaned dataset.
+- Two snippets of the raw and the cleaned data.
 - The content in this file was created by Mynda Treacy from My Online Training Hub ©.

 ---